Privacy Policy

 We use information collected through cookies, web beacons, pixels, web server logs and other automated means for purposes such as:

-• customising our users' use of our site;
+- customising our users' use of our site;

-• delivering content tailored to our users' interests and the manner in which our users use our site; and
+- delivering content tailored to our users' interests and the manner in which our users use our site; and

-• managing our site and other aspects of the museum
+- managing our site and other aspects of the museum

-We also use third-party analytics services on our site, such as those of Google Analytics.
-The analytics providers that administer these services use technologies such as cookies, web server logs and web beacons to help us analyse your use of our site.
+We also use third-party analytics and measurement services on our site, such as Google Analytics and Meta (Facebook) Pixel.
+The analytics providers that administer these services use technologies such as cookies, web server logs, tracking pixels and web beacons for the purpose of collecting statistical data to help us analyse use of our site, but does not collect personal information by way of these cookies.
 The information collected through these means (including IP address) may be disclosed to these analytics providers and other relevant third parties who use the information, for example, to evaluate use of the site.
-To learn more about these analytics services and how to opt out, please visit <span">Google Analytics and any sites contained in the country-specific addenda.</span">
+The Museum adopts a data minimisation approach and ensures that pixels are configured to limit the collection of personal information to the minimum amount necessary.
+We ensure that sensitive information is not disclosed to third-party platforms through tracking pixels.
+In some cases, information may be processed or stored outside Australia in accordance with the privacy policies of those service providers.
+See Privacy Policy – Privacy & Terms – Google

 Social media